Frankenshtien/social-network-api/README.md

 ## Description:

 This is a hypothetical social network API.
 It uses express.js, and mongoose NPM packages.
-I make this project to learn and demonstrate MongoDB in a realistic manner.
+I made this project to learn and demonstrate MongoDB in a realistic manner.
-Find a demonstration video at:
+Find a demonstration video at: https://drive.google.com/file/d/16-prl2LEkkHmyJjbv6IwRGBVCv6ITP4z/view

 ## Table of Contents